robaho/lrmp/readme.md

 **About**

-Go and Java implementations of LRMP (light weight reliable multicast).
+Go and Java implementations of LRMP (light weight reliable multicast protocol).
 Ideally suited for local to medium sized networks with one to many and many to many network traffic.

 **References**